yasirakhlaque/Profile-Card/README.md

 <h1>Profile Card</h1>
-this is hte mini project made byme
+this is the mini project made by me